NETWAYS/foreman-training/plugins/08_openscap.md

 ****

-### Install the Foreman Plugin OpenSCAP using the package "tfm-rubygem-foreman_openscap"

-    # yum install tfm-rubygem-foreman_openscap -y
-    # service httpd restart

-### Install the Smart Proxy Plugin OpenSCAP using the package "rubygem-smart_proxy_openscap"
+### Install the Foreman and Smart Proxy Plugin OpenSCAP using the foreman-installer

-Make the plugin available to the Smart proxy.

-    # yum install rubygem-smart_proxy_openscap -y

-Uncomment the following lines in "/etc/foreman-proxy/settings.d/openscap.yml".

-    :openscap_send_log_file: /var/log/foreman-proxy/openscap-send.log
-    :contentdir: /var/lib/openscap/content

-Allow the access to the content directory and restart the Service

-    # chown foreman-proxy.foreman-proxy /var/lib/openscap/content
-    # service foreman-proxy restart

-Let the Foreman know about the new feature so it accepts reports by executing the action "Refresh features" next to the Smart proxy in "Infrastructure > Smart Proxies".
+    # foreman-installer --enable-foreman-plugin-openscap --enable-foreman-proxy-plugin-openscap

 ### Make the Puppet Module "foreman_scap_client" available